Free Printables: Home Management Binder. Get your home under control with a home management binder. Tons of free printables to get you started!

 It is both a filing system and a way to keep on top of all the tasks that are required for keeping up a home.

 How to Set Up a Home Management Binder

 What should you include in your home management binder?

 That is completely up to you!
-I will share how I have set mine up to give you some ideas, but really, you have to find what works for you.
+I will share how I have set mine up to give you some ideas, but ideally, you have to find what works for you.

-I used to have a huge binder and it was a pain to flip through and pull out, so I decided to split my larger binder into two smaller binders.
-I now have one for home and one for family.
+I used to have a huge binder, but it was a pain to pull out and flip through, so I decided to split my larger binder into two smaller binders – one for home and one for family.
 A few of the categories overlap, but this is what works best for me.